 Choose the specific personality traits and attributes that represent your brand personality based on the steps above.

-Choose attributes that fit your brand foundation, are relevant to your target audience, and set your brand apart from others.
-Remember, it’s often the unique blend of personality traits that makes a brand seem original.
+Choose attributes that fit your brand essence, are relevant to your target audience, and set your brand apart.
+Remember, the unique blend of personality traits often makes a brand original.

-A brand personality slider can help you with this step.
-So can the 12 Archetypes of Brand Personality and the 5 Dimensions of Brand Personality by Jennifer Aaker.
-But don’t be afraid to break free and develop your own specific brand personality attributes.
+A brand personality slider can help you with this step, as can the 12 Archetypes and Jennifer Aaker’s 5 Dimensions of Brand Personality.

 - Which traits best represent your brand’s personality?